e-kursy-it/dzslides/readme.md

 * `GET_CURSOR` notify the source of the message of the current cursor;
 * `TOGGLE_CONTENT` toggle the current slide content;
 * `GET_NOTES cursor` notify the source of the message of the current notes content.
+* `GET_NOTES cursor` notify the source of the message of the current notes content.
+* `SET_SLIDE` jump to specific slide, with querySelector as param

 Messages a DZSlides page can send: